Parnassius/cerbottana/README.md

 ### Creating the virtual environment and installing dependencies

-For these instruction we assume you're in the root directory of a cloned cerbottana repository.
-If you wish to test your bot instance locally you'll also need an active instance of a Pokemon Showdown server.
+For these instructions we assume you're in the root directory of a cloned cerbottana repository; if you're on Windows we recommend using the [WSL](https://docs.microsoft.com/en-us/windows/wsl).
+If you wish to test your bot locally, you'll also need an active instance of a [Pokemon Showdown server](https://github.com/smogon/pokemon-showdown).

 It's strongly recommended to use a Python virtual environment with Python 3.7; future versions should work too but might cause inconsistencies in `pip-compile` output.
-To create the virtual environment, run:
+To create and start the virtual environment on Unix or MacOS, run:

     python3 -m venv .venv

-To activate it on Unix or MacOS:

     source .venv/bin/activate

-To activate it on Windows:

-    .venv\Scripts\activate.bat

 If you just want to run an instance of the bot without dev-tools, add only the core dependencies: